relianceinfo-de/fcmb-oracle-sql-training/Labs - Internal Control Team/Oracle server and database setup.md

 We have two drives: C drive and D drive.
 C drive is dedicated to Windows operating system.
 We will used D drive for installing Oracle database software and database.
 It has 100 GB free disk space.
- 11. Download Oracle database 19c installation file for Windows x64 from this link or this link.
+ 11. Download Oracle database 19c installation file for Windows x64 from this [link](#[Oracle-server-setup](https://www.oracle.com/ae/database/technologies/oracle19c-windows-downloads.html)).
 Its total size is nearly 3 GB.
 12. Move the installation file to the shared folder configured in your device.
 13. In winsrv, as oracle, create the following directory structure.